dk1302/Transistor-model/README.md

 Use train.py to train the model and test.py to run.
 Pre-trained models are provided in the models directory.

-A parameter set can be chosen with the index variable
+A parameter set can be chosen for testing with the index variable

 ```
 index = 66